 If there is any time to do the rides at Epcot, it’s during the Flower and Garden Festival.
 Since the festival runs from March through May you may have times when you need to escape the sun and an indoor rides like Frozen, Three Caballeros and Canada 360 offer a nice respite from the heat.

 STAY FOR A SHOW

-Epcot Illuminations, Reflections of Earth, is the official nighttime digital show on the lake.
+Epcot Forever is the official nighttime digital show on the lake.
 No fastpass for this is needed, since you just hang out around the lake and watch.
 You can also aim to watch the fountain show as well on your way out if you decide to leave early.